draumaz/macpac/README.md

 # environment variables
 ```
-$REPO_PATH ~ a folder containing .pkgz files, a tarball with a packages file tree
+$MACPAC_PKGS_PATH ~ a folder containing .pkgz files, a tarball with a packages file tree
-$PKG_PREFIX ~ the path that you want macpac to install things
+$MACPAC_PKGS_PATH ~ the path that you want macpac to install things
 ```
+- these can be pre-exported in a .profile.

 # usage
 ```